HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 in your ditch bitch

-trick is not to care about the dead get in tha niche don't teach (twitch) your pits i changed them y'all before you took the switch OFF
+trick is not to care about the dead get in tha niche don't twitch your pits i changed them y'all before you took the switch OFF